Table of Contents

-The most common degree held by occupational therapists is Biology.
-4 percent of occupational therapists had a degree in biology before becoming occupational therapists.
-That is over 2 times the average across all careers.
-Miscellaneous Health Medical Professions graduates are the second most common among occupational therapists, representing 4 percent of occupational therapists in the Sokanu user base, which is 33.1 times the average.
+The most common degree held by occupational therapists is Psychology.
+5% of occupational therapists had a degree in psychology before becoming occupational therapists.
+That is over 1 times the average across all careers.
+Biology graduates are the second most common among occupational therapists, representing 4% of occupational therapists in the Sokanu user base, which is 1.4 times the average.

 Occupational Therapist Education History